-For the next two blogs we wanted to teach how to use dynamic 3D simulations for robot design and programming, so we collaborated with Matt Schafer who is an Application Support Engineer.
-He will be teaching you how to setup CAD from existing robot designs into Simulink, in order to create virtual environments that replicate real life conditions and can be used for testing and programming of robots.
+For the next two blogs Jose Avendano and Matt Schafer collaborated to develop and incremental tutorial on how to use dynamic 3D simulations for robot design and programming.
+We will be teaching you how to setup CAD from existing robot designs into Simulink, to create virtual environments that replicate real life conditions and can be used for testing and programming of robots.
 By the end of these blogs you will not only be able to build the environment from scratch for the robot shown below, but you will also be able to apply these same steps to build simulations for your own robots.
 After reading this blog, make sure to check out part 2 here.
 Enjoy!

 Part 1: Assembling Robots and Importing from CAD